HayesGordon/chatter/README.md

 ## Where To Start
 If you're new to Stream Chat Flutter, we recommend taking a look at the official tutorial: https://getstream.io/chat/flutter/tutorial/

-Or take a look a the tutorial videos: [Chatter YouTube series playlist](https://www.youtube.com/watch?v=vgqBc7jni8c&list=PLNBhvhkAJG6sH7dkmwt4BiCclFkMoXq4r)
+Or take a look at the tutorial videos: [Chatter YouTube series playlist](https://www.youtube.com/watch?v=vgqBc7jni8c&list=PLNBhvhkAJG6sH7dkmwt4BiCclFkMoXq4r)

 ## Installation Instructions